Anderson Localization and Swing Mobility Edge in Curved Spacetime: Introduction

-Motivated by these work on artificial black holes horizon and CST, we construct a generalized 1D AAH model in CST to explore the crossover concerning both condensed matter and CST physics.
-We find that condensed matter systems with Anderson phase transition can exhibit phase separation in CST.
-A novel segmentation method is developed to calculate the analytical expression of the critical phase separation position.
-Furthermore, mobility edge, nonergodic critical phase and sub-extended phase can coexist and separated by a clear boundary.
-Our work provides a CST-version of Anderson localization and mobility edge theory.
+Inspired by the aforementioned achievements in artificial CST systems, we construct a generalized 1D quasiperiodic lattice model in CST to explore the crossover concerning both condensed matter and CST physics.
+We find that condensed matter lattice systems with Anderson phase transition will exhibit phase separation in CST.
+Besides, a novel ``segmentation'' method is developed to obtain the analytical expression of the critical position of the phase separation.
+Based upon the method, we reveal that the swing mobility edge emerges in the system, i.e., localized, swing and sub-extended phase can coexist in the system.
+Different from conventional quasiperiodic systems, CST-AAH model exhibits different localization characteristics for different phase angles, i.e., corresponding eigenstates show swing behavior, which means eigenstates will exhibit extended or localized features for differet phase angles.
+This work provides a CST-version of Anderson localization and mobility edge theory.